bencavins/LinkStateRouting/README.txt

 vector.* and hashmap.* were copied from https://github.com/zhemao/libds

-This code was modified in the following ways:

-vector.c:
-  - Modified to remove compiler warnings about signed/unsigned integer comparison.
-  - Fixed bug in vector_insert.

-hashmap.c:
-  - Modified to remove compiler warnings about signed/unsigned integer comparison.
+The code has been modified slightly to remove compiler warnings about signed/ unsigned integer comparison.

 This code is distributed under the MIT licence, a copy of which is reproduced
 below: